lukesleeman/lukesleeman.github.io/work.md

 - **Scaling**: Grew the Android team from 2 to over 80 developers, evolving the engineering culture and workflows
 - **Project Leadership**: Helped guide the Android team through all project phases, from inception to public release, and as we developed significant new features like home loans
 - **Ways of Working**: Redesigned team operating models and workflows to overcome scaling bottlenecks
-- **Tech Transformation**: Led a multi-year effort to migrate the codebase to Jetpack Compose, resulting in a complete UI overhaul
+- **Tech Transformation**: Setup a multi-year effort to migrate the codebase to Jetpack Compose, resulting in a complete UI overhaul
 - **Modularisation Initiative**: Initiated the modularisation effort, breaking up the monolithic codebase into smaller modules to enhance developer autonomy and alignment

 ## Speaking & Community